Roll20/roll20-character-sheets/vampire-v5/README.md

 ## Bugs and Updates

 If you think anything is missing or you see any bugs, please message me via my [Roll20 Account](https://app.roll20.net/users/117780/ Roll20 Account)

+## Versions

+### Version 1.1
+Bug fixing to ensure the names are correctly displayed.
+Added the capacity to roll humanity.
+Attribute has been renamed to traits.
+Some images have been linked to the Roll20 archieve Updated user guide.